 There is power in numbers.
 In this section of the website, we seek your direct assistance in helping us SAVE THE FROGS!
 Please take action by signing the petitions we add to this page, and by sending letters to politicians, businesses and other groups or individuals who have the power to protect amphibians.
-Every couple weeks we'll add a new petition or action to this page, so please sign up for our free newsletter to keep posted!

 The City of San Francisco is currently pumping the wetlands out to sea to create dry land for a taxpayer-funded golf course that loses over $100,000 per year.
 Mayor Lee, an avid golfer, received over 4,000 letters from SAVE THE FROGS! supporters asking him not to veto, and he refused to meet with any environmental groups to discuss the issue.